prakashjayy/computer_vision/README.md

 # cv_course_internal
 Computer vision course essentials.
 The course is in Keras but the following links mostly deal with Pytorch.
 So, this course is just intended for learning concepts.

+Note: This content was original written for [GreyAtom](http://greyatom.com/)

 # Prior taking this course
 - understand how neural networks work [link](https://www.coursera.org/specializations/deep-learning).
 Do course1-4 of deep learning course
 - How backpropogation works [link](https://www.youtube.com/watch?v=6BMwisTZFr4&feature=youtu.be)